-- The vehicle to be measured must be in normal, ready to use condition - Vehicles which have multiple modes (sport, eco, winter, off-road, etc.) should activate the standard mode used for driving on public roads - If the vehicle is equipped with a PEAK mode function, the tests can be performed with PEAK mode activated.
+- The vehicle to be measured must be in normal, ready to use condition - If the vehicle is fitted with fan(s) having an automatic actuating mechanism, this system shall not be interfered with during the measurements. - Due to repeated noise measurements at low speed, the vehicle might get warmer than normal and engine cooling fans might engage automatically.
+In such cases it might be necessary to cool down the vehicle between repeated noise measurements, by driving some time at a higher speed. - Cabin climate control systems or air conditioning systems should be switched off during noise measurements - Vehicles which have multiple modes (sport, eco, winter, off-road, etc.) should activate the standard mode used for driving on public roads - If the vehicle is equipped with a PEAK mode function, the tests can be performed with PEAK mode activated.
 This is on the condition that the driver has access to the PEAK mode switch inside the cabin or if PEAK mode is automatically activated by the vehicle itself. - Load during noise measurements: - N2 and N3 vehicle category lorries (> 3,500 kg) should carry a load consisting of a test mass for the vehicle m{test} = 50 [kg/kW] x P_n [kW] where P_n equals the vehicle's maximum power output in an unlimited condition.
-However, the test mass is limited to the maximum permissible vehicle weight. - N1 vehicle category vans (\leq 3,500 kg) should carry a load consisting of test mass m{test} of the empty weight plus 50% of the loading capacity. - The test mass is measured with the vehicle in running order.
+However, the test mass is limited to the maximum technical permissible vehicle weight. - The test mass is measured with the vehicle in running order.
 This means it incudes the measuring equipment, driver, fuel and any additional load etc. The measured test mass must be reported in the test report. - The tolerance for the prescribed test mass is +/- 5%. - The prescribed load may be placed in or on top of the towing vehicle.
-The added weight may not affect the character of the powertrain noise resulting from the vehicle, i.e. it may not be equipped with noise absorbent and/or noise blocking surfaces.
-These constructions may not contribute to the noise produced in any significant way, e.g. the vehicle should not contain any loose, rattling items. - The use of a construction, articulated element or a trailer for transporting the load is not permitted unless this type of construction is standard for the vehicle and is covered by the "worst-case scenario" definition which has been described in Section 2.3 - Given the low speed during testing, tyre noise falls outside the scope of this test.
+The added weight may not affect the sound emission of the powertrain resulting from the vehicle, i.e. it may not be equipped with noise absorbent and/or noise blocking surfaces.
+These constructions for carrying the extra load and the extra load may not contribute to the noise produced in any significant way, e.g. the vehicle should not contain any loose, rattling items.

+- The presence or use of a vehicle body, articulated element or a trailer for transporting the load is not permitted unless this type of construction is standard for the vehicle and is covered by the "worst-case scenario" definition which has been described in Section 2.3. - Given the low speed during testing, tyre noise falls outside the scope of this test.
 The brand and type of tyres used is, as a result, at the manufacturer's discretion.
 Please note that the tyres must meet the legal requirements for use on public roads.
 For a low and reproducible noise level during the test, it may be important to avoid traction tyres, winter tyres or other tyres with a coarse tyre profile.
 The size of the tyre is part of the worst-case scenario description found in Section 2.3.